waggle-sensor/sage-website/docs/about/architecture.md

 The Data Repository is the data store for housing all the edge produced [plugin](#what-is-a-plugin) data.
 It consists of different storage technologies (i.e. [influxdb](https://www.influxdata.com/)) and techniques to store simple textual data (i.e. key-value pairs) in addition to large blobular data (i.e. audio, images, video).
 The Data Repository additionally has an API interface for easy access to this data.

 The data store is a time-series database of key-value pairs with each entry containing metadata about how and when the data originated @ the edge.
-Included in this metadata is the data collection timestamp, [plugin](#what-is-a-plugin) version used to collect the data, the [Waggle node](#waggle-nodes) the [plugin](#what-is-a-plugin) was run on, and the specific compute unit within the node that the [plugin](#what-is-a-plugin) was running on.
+Included in this metadata is the data collection timestamp, [plugin](#what-is-a-plugin) version used to collect the data, the [node](#nodes) the [plugin](#what-is-a-plugin) was run on, and the specific compute unit within the node that the [plugin](#what-is-a-plugin) was running on.

 ```json
 {